Sam-Coder128/Programming_Practice/README.md

 StructDemo.c - Demonstrates defining and using a simple struct.
 StructSizeComparisons.c - Shows how member order affects struct size due to padding/alignment.
 StructPadding.c - Reinforces the concept of padding in structs.
+StructIndirect.c - How to access structure indirectly using pointer of struct.